nealrobbins/liferay-docs/discover/portal/articles/commerce/01-catalog-management/01-product-categories.markdown

     *Categories*.
 Then click ![Options](../../../images/icon-options.png)
     &rarr; *Edit*, and select the *images* tab.

-2. Click on the [Add](../../../images/icon-add.png) button and make selections from the pop-up to either upload an image or choose one from the Documents and Media Repository.
+2. Click on the [Add](../../../images/icon-add.png) button.
+You can either upload an image or choose one from the Documents and Media Repository.

 3. Click *Save*.